 The average payment for a Workers’ Comp insurance claim was $1477 from 2011-2018.
 From litigation issues to complex regulations and the long-lasting process of workers’ comp cases, managing these cases is tough.

-Aside from direct costs resulting from injured workers, there are also indirect losses your business will incur, including wages paid during absences, overtime costs, replacement and training costs, productivity losses, and more.
+Aside from direct costs resulting from injured workers, there are also indirect losses your business will incur, including wages paid during absences, overtime costs, replacement and training expenses, productivity losses, and the rising cost of employee health insurance.

 Ultimately, workers’ comp case management is important for both cutting costs and effectively supporting your employees through the workplace injury procedure.